tusky-io/tusky-smart-contracts/TGA.md

 Tusky leverages Token-Gated Access (TGA) vaults using [Seal SDK](https://github.com/MystenLabs/seal).

-When a user creates a TGA vault in Tusky, a new whitelist is created within the smart contract.
+When a user creates a TGA vault in Tusky, a new whitelist & TGA service are created within the smart contract.

+Users can later access the service by either holding the required token or belonging to the whitelist.

+## TGA

+A TGA<T> is a Sui on-chain object defining following fields:

+- `id` - unique whitelist id
+- `vaultId` - connecting the on-chain TGA service to a Tusky vault (1:1 connection)

+where <T> is a type of required token to access the service

 ## Whitelist

 A Whitelist is a Sui on-chain object defining following fields:

 - `id` - unique whitelist id
-- `vaultId` - connecting the on-chain whitelist to a Tusky vault (1:1 connection)
+- `serviceId` - connecting to the on-chain TGA service (1:1 connection)
 - `capacity` - maximum number of members
-- `gatingType` - type of Sui token needed to join the whitelist
 - `admin` - a flag indicating whether the whitelist is owner-only or admin-mode
 - `list` - list of whitelisted wallet addresses for access-control